 Student Delegate Conference Prize

-Before completing the form and uploading your paper, please read the following information carefully, to ensure you have complied with the requirements.
+Before completing the form below and uploading your paper, please read the following information carefully, to ensure you have complied with the requirements.
 Please also refer to the notes at the top of the application form regarding the content of the document to be uploaded.

 This is an annual prize to be awarded at the National Conference in accordance with the following Guidelines: